Backbase/backbase.github.io/content/posts/unpublished/backbase-tech-stack/post.md

 the most advanced security mechanisms, and great extensibility and flexibility to make it easy to integrate with different core banking systems.

-To achieve this, different technologies, frameworks, standards and architectural patterns need to be combined.
+To achieve this, different technologies, frameworks, standards, and architectural patterns need to be combined.

 This article aims to provide an insight into how the Backbase software is built and integrated on a high level, what kind of technologies are used on a different levels and layers.

-## High Level Architecture
+## High level architecture

 <img align="right" src="assets/HL_Architecture.drawio.png">